naitmit/Hydrostatic2019/README.md

 ## Scripts outside of directories

 These are the main scripts, usually all run on NICOGWS2015.
 1. `simulation.py` is the Python script for the actual simulation.
-It outputs the data in the form of HDF5 files in 'snapshots' folder.
+It outputs the data in the form of HDF5 files in 'snapshots' folder
 2. `merge.py` merges HDF5 files into one global dataset.
 This is provided by the Dedalus library
 3. `plot_2d_series.py` is the routine for plotting the HDF5 files based off https://bitbucket.org/dedalus-project/dedalus/src/tip/examples/ivp/3d_rayleigh_benard/plot_slices.py?at=default